 Is it okay to hang planters on my neighbor’s fence?

 You may wonder why you need permission to do this and it is quite simple.
-If your planters cause damage to your neighbor’s fence, then you will have to pay for any repairs.
+If your planters cause damage to your neighbour’s fence, then you will have to pay for any repairs.
 This could end up costing you quite a lot of money depending on the amount of damage.

-If you want to make any changes to your neighbor’s fence that is facing your garden, ask first before making any changes.
+If you want to make any changes to your neighbour’s fence that is facing your garden, ask first before making any changes.
 If they say no, you could always erect your own fence against your boundary.
 That way, you can do whatever you want to the fence in question.

 What types of fences are available?

 There are so many different types of fences available to suit your needs.
 So, don’t feel like you have to settle with the most basic fence.
-Below we have compiled a list of some of our favorite fences that are available on the market right now.
+Below we have compiled a list of some of our favourite fences that are available on the market right now.